-Students are informed when they sign-up for an orientation session of the pre-test practice information available on our Assessment website.
-All students are encouraged to review the assessment prep information prior to attending an orientation and assessment session.
+Students are informed at the point that they sign-up for an orientation session of the pre-test practice information available on our Assessment website.
+All students are encouraged to review the test-prep information prior to attending an orientation and assessment session.